grm34/ZenMaxBuilder/docs/index.md

 ## Requirements

-Dependencies will be prompted to install or you can manually install them.
+The installation of the missing dependencies will be offered by ZenMaxBuilder but you can also install them manually:

-    bash git zip llvm lld clang expect openjdk (java)
+    bash git curl zip expect make llvm lld clang gcc binutils bison perl bc openssl

+The optional flashable zip signature with AOSP Keys requires java which is not proposed to install by ZenMaxBuilder (openjdk recommended).

 ## Usage